-In order to be categorised as any one of the organisations not for profit mentioned above, application for the change in property rating category must be made and the following documentation must be provided:
+In order to be categorised as any one of the organisations not for profit mentioned above, application for the change in property rating category must be made and the following documentation must be provided\:

-- A copy of the founding documents of the organisation; - A valid tax clearance certificate or confirmation of tax compliance status; - SARS document confirming PBO/NPO/NPC registration (if applicable)
+- > A copy of the founding documents of the organisation; - > A valid tax clearance certificate or confirmation of tax compliance status; - > SARS document confirming PBO/NPO/NPC registration (if applicable)

 4.4.
-Properties owned by a SHRA-accredited Social Housing Institution and used for social housing
+Properties owned by a SHRA-accredited Social Housing Institutions or accredited Other Delivery Agents (ODA) and used for social housing\

-Properties registered in the name of a SHRA-accredited Social Housing Institution must provide at least 60% of the residential units on the property to house tenants whose gross monthly income is less than the maximum and it is spread within the income bands range (R1,500-R15,000/month) determined by SHRA guidelines and regulations.
+Properties registered in the name of a SHRA-accredited Social Housing Institutions or accredited ODA's must provide the residential property units on the property to house tenants whose gross monthly income is spread within the income bands range (R1 850,00 - R22,000,00 / month) determined by SHRA guidelines and regulations in order for the property to be categorised as such.